 If taught correctly, technical analysis can help you understand one side of the stock market equation.
 This is the “effect” part of the cause and effect equation.

 - Effect – Not the cause

-- Market action – what is happening “real-time” at the moment
+- Market action – what is happening in “real-time” at the moment

-The next course in this series focuses on technical analysis and how to use it.
+The next course in this series focuses on technical analysis and its use.